wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	ADD:		Limit login attempts functionality.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.4.1 =

+*	ADDED:		The plugin will now displays an admin notice when a plugin upgrade is available with a link to immediately update.
+*	ADDED:		Plugin collision: removes the main hook by 'All In One WordPress Security'.
+No need to have both plugins running.
+*	ADDED:		Improved Login Cooldown Feature- works more like email throttling as it now uses an extra filesystem-based level of protection.
+*	FIXED:		Login Cooldown Feature didn't take effect in certain circumstances.

 = 1.4.0 =